LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-only-sudden-gift.md

 &nbsp;

-How could you blame
+How could you blame us

-them for hating monotony?
+for hating monotony?

 We are explorers